NandVinchhi/Angel/README.md

 ## Accomplishments that we're proud of

-We were able to set up an MVP of a chat bot that implements the functionality discussed above.
-The system works well supports both Messenger and Telegram, and can be extended to other chat clients trivially.
-We were also able to get voice support running through a custom audio convert solution.
+We were proud to have created a well-designed and well-executed Minimum Viable Prototype of an intelligent chat bot that successfully tracks medications, and implements various tracking features.
+The system integrates well with Messenger, and we strive to integrate it with other chat platforms as well in the future.
+Lastly, we are proud to have configured natural language interactions by enabling users to send custom voice messages.

 ## What we learned